Reinier de Ridder: Ultimate Fighting Championship

 On September 24, 2024, it was announced that De Ridder had signed with the Ultimate Fighting Championship.

-De Ridder faced Gerald Meerschaert on November 9, 2024 at UFC Fight Night 247.
+De Ridder faced Gerald Meerschaert on November 9, 2024, at UFC Fight Night 247.
 He won the fight via an arm-triangle choke submission in the third round.

 De Ridder faced Kevin Holland on January 18, 2025, at UFC 311.
 He won the fight via a rear naked choke submission in the first round.

-De Ridder faced three-time NCAA Division I collegiate wrestling champion Bo Nickal on May 3, 2025 at UFC on ESPN 67.
+De Ridder faced three-time NCAA Division I collegiate wrestling champion Bo Nickal on May 3, 2025, at UFC on ESPN 67.
 He won via technical knockout in the second round due to a knee to the body, becoming the first fighter to beat Nickal in mixed martial arts.
 This fight earned him his first UFC Performance of the Night award.

-De Ridder faced former UFC Middleweight Champion Robert Whittaker in the main event on July 26, 2025 at UFC on ABC 9.
+De Ridder faced former UFC Middleweight Champion Robert Whittaker in the main event on July 26, 2025, at UFC on ABC 9.
 He won the fight by split decision.
 9 out of 16 media outlets scored the bout for De Ridder.

 De Ridder was scheduled to face Anthony Hernandez in the main event of UFC Fight Night 262 on October 18, 2025.
 However, Hernandez was forced to withdraw from the bout due to an injury and was replaced by Brendan Allen.
 De Ridder lost the bout via technical knockout at the end of the fourth round, after he was unable to continue.

+De Ridder faced Caio Borralho on March 7, 2026, at UFC 326.
+He lost the fight by unanimous decision.

+Returning to light heavyweight, de Ridder faced Roman Dolidze on August 22, 2026, at UFC Fight Night 285.
+He won the fight via technical knockout in round one.